 - a.
-Customers ordering from a normally provided with an individual menu are served their food and beverage by a restaurant employee inside or outside, at the same table or counter at which food and beverage are consumed; or - b.
-A cafeteria-type operation where food and beverage generally are consumed within the restaurant building. - c.
+Customers ordering from a menu are served their food and beverage by a restaurant employee inside or outside, at the same table or counter at which food and beverage are consumed; or - b.
+A cafeteria-type operation where food and beverage generally are consumed within the restaurant building; - c.
 Take-out, take away operations, whether food is consumed on or off-site; - d.
-Mobile catering operations, food trucks, mobile food operations, and restaurant "pop-ups" and start-ups. - c.
-A drive-through window where food and/or beverages are served to patrons in motor vehicles.
+Mobile catering operations, food trucks, mobile food operations, restaurant "popups," or other temporary food service operation.